Updated Card For TNA Rebellion | 411MANIA

 Updated Card For TNA Rebellion

-TNA has an updated card for Rebellion following tonight’s Impact and Unbreakable.
-You can see the card below for for the April 27th PPV, which airs live on PPV and TNA+.
+TNA has an updated card for Rebellion following this week’s episode of Impact.
+You can check out the full card below for the show, which takes place on Sunday and airs live on PPV and TNA+:

 * TNA World Championship Match: Joe Hendry vs. Frankie Kazarian vs. Ethan Page